-Students admitted to a Bachelors Degree must complete the required number of credit hours of courses taught according to a program approved by the College Council.
+Students admitted to a Postgraduate Degree must complete the required number of credit hours of courses taught according to a program approved by the College Council.

 Students must successfully pass any remedial or other courses during the first academic year.
-These pre-degree courses, including the ELI Levels, are not counted towards the GPA, although they appear on student's transcripts.
+The pre-core courses are not counted towards the GPA, although they appear on student's transcripts.